vail130/wieldymarkup-python/README.md

-# PyLMTH - HTML Markup Backwards, in Python
+# WieldyMarkup - Nicer than HTML

 ## Why?

-1. I wanted to make a Python module.
+1. I wanted to demonstrate how to make a Python module by doing it.
-2. I like Python and CoffeeScript, and I indent my HTML anyway, so why not get rid of all the other crap?
-3. Selectors are wonderful; let's use those (except bracket notation for attributes, because who needs brackets?).
-4. The side carets aren't all bad; let's throw them in there for something, at least!
+2. I wanted to make something that I could actually use.

+## What is it?

+Well, it's probably not as good as [Haml](http://haml.info) or [Jade](http://jade-lang.com/), but everyone has to start somewhere.
+Basically, it's an HTML abstraction markup language.
+My priorities were as follows, in order:

+1. Minimize, absolutely, the amount of stuff that the developer needs to write while retaining 98% of functionality.
+2. Use whitespace and CSS selectors, and integrate with Underscore and Mustache templates.

 ## What are you talking about?

 Before:

 ```
-`<!DOCTYPE html>`
+`<!DOCTYPE html>
 html lang=en
   head
     title <My Website>